 On February 7, 2022, the Company granted 3,428,574 DSU's to non-executive directors as part of their compensation.
-Under the DSU plan those directors granted DSU's will receive common shares at no cost following their departure from the board.
+Under the DSU plan, those directors granted DSU's will receive common shares at no cost at the end of the vesting period, which is one year.
+As at July 31, 2023, all DSU's have vested.
 The DSU value is determined on the fair value of the Company's common shares at the grant date and is amortized over a period of one year.
-The Company recognizes the share based compensation expense over the vesting terms and recognized \$122,583 for the year ended July 31, 2022.
+The Company recognizes the share-based compensation expense over the vesting terms.